 For many children and families, summer means plenty of fun in the sun.
 Parents, however, need to be cautious.
 Many outdoor activities can end with injuries or – even worse – a trip to the emergency room, warn pediatric trauma experts from Gillette Children’s Specialty Healthcare and Regions Hospital.

 “Summer is the busiest time of year for our trauma center,” says Michael McGonigal, MD, Director of Trauma Services.
 “The good news is that the vast majority of these injures are preventable.”

 McGonigal says the following activities regularly land children in the hospital.
 He also offers tips on how to prevent injuries:

 Piloting a boat isn’t like driving a car.
 There aren’t lanes and you can’t assume people are looking out for you.
 Keep your eyes peeled for other boaters, jet skis, swimmers and people dragging tubers.
 Never consume alcohol while boating or during water recreation.
 Among adolescents and adults, alcohol use is involved in up to 70 percent of deaths associated with water recreation, according to the Centers for Disease Control and Prevention.
-Most importantly, children should always wear life jackets.
-Designate an adult to be a “water watcher” with children swimming in a pool or lake.
+And children should always wear life jackets.
+But the most important water safety tip is to designate an adult to be a “water watcher” any time children are swimming in a pool or lake.

 Don’t assume a fire pit is cool – even the morning after a campfire.
 Seemingly cool logs can cause third-degree burns and ignite flammables like gasoline.
 Never let kids or pets wander over an open fire pit – even if it appears as if embers are cool and grey.
 Each year, Regions Hospital Burn Center sees an average of 10 children with serious campfire burns.